weaviate/weaviate-io/developers/weaviate/concepts/search/index.md

 :::

 Generative search, also called retrieval augmented generation or RAG, combines search with a generative AI model to produce new content based on the search results.
 It is a powerful technique that can leverage the generative capabilities of AI models and the search capabilities of Weaviate.

+Weaviate integrates with many popular [generative model providers](../../model-providers/index.md) such as [AWS](../../model-providers/aws/generative.md), [Cohere](../../model-providers/cohere/generative.md), [Google](../../model-providers/google/generative.md), [OpenAI](../../model-providers/openai/generative.md) and [Ollama](../../model-providers/ollama/generative.md).

+As a result, generative searches in Weaviate are [easy to set up](../../manage-data/collections.mdx#specify-a-generative-module), and can be conveniently executed as [an integrated, single query](../../search/generative.md#grouped-task-search).

 <details>
   <summary>Generative Search: Example</summary>